Tilbury Cruise Terminal (London)

 By Car

-- If travelling from south of the Thames, head to Dartford and cross the Queen Elisabeth II bridge.
-Then head east on the on the A13 towards Tilbury.
+• If travelling from south of the Thames, head to Dartford and cross the Queen Elisabeth II bridge.
+Then head east on the A13 towards Tilbury.

 There are five possible car parks to be allotted in at Tilbury Port.
 Car parks 3 and 2 are the closest and 1 the furthest to the cruise terminal but there are transport vehicles to collect your bags and shuttle buses to take you on to the terminal.